 By SALINA POST

-The Greater Salina Community Foundation (GSCF) will host Salina’s annual Match Madness giving day on Thursday, March 13, 2025, marking the 14th consecutive year of the event.
+Today The Greater Salina Community Foundation (GSCF) is hosting Salina’s annual Match Madness giving day marking the 14th consecutive year of the event.

 On Match Madness, donations to any of the 104 participating charities will be matched up to 50%.
 The funds raised are directed to each charity’s permanent endowed fund held at the GSCF, ensuring a steady stream of income that eases the pressure of annual fundraising.
 Additionally, every gift to a nonprofit’s endowed fund will receive a proportional cash match—up to 50%—in the form of a cash grant available immediately for urgent needs.
 This year, private donors have contributed $300,000 in matching funds.